jaraco/cssutils/README.txt

 ------------

 HEAD
-    *INWORK*
-        - escapes of CSS special characters does not really work but is very uncommon (e.g \@a without being an atkeyword or .\1 being a classname selector)

-    - **Documentation**: Added some docs in reStructuredText format including a basic server to view it as HTML.
-The HTML may be published as well.
+0.9.4a1 (new parser [again])
     - **FEATURE**: Added a new module ``cssutils.codec`` that registers a codec that can be used for encoding and decoding CSS. (http://www.w3.org/TR/2006/WD-CSS21-20060411/syndata.html#q23)

     - **FEATURE**: Added implementation of ``stylesheets.MediaQuery`` which are part of  stylesheets.MediaList.
 See the complete spec at http://www.w3.org/TR/css3-mediaqueries/ for details.

       **Not complete yet**: Properties are not validated for now and maybe some details are missing

-    - FEATURE: Implemented cssutils.DOMImplementationCSS.
+    - FEATURE: Implemented ``cssutils.DOMImplementationCSS``.
 This way it is possible to create a new StyleSheet by calling ``DOMImplementationCSS.createCSSStyleSheet(title, media)``.
 For most cases it is probably easier to make a new StyleSheet by getting an instance of ``cssutils.css.CSSStyleSheet`` though.

-    - FEATURE: cssutils is registered to xml.dom.DOMImplementation claiming to implement CSS 1.0, CSS 2.0, StyleSheets 1.0 and StyleSheets 2.0.
+    - FEATURE: cssutils is registered to ``xml.dom.DOMImplementation`` claiming to implement CSS 1.0, CSS 2.0, StyleSheets 1.0 and StyleSheets 2.0.
 This is probably not absolutely correct as cssutils currently is not a fully compliant implementation but I guess this is used very rarely anyway.

-    + **API CHANGE**: ``CSSNamespacerule.uri`` is renamed to ``CSSNamespaceRule.namespaceURI`` which is defined is CSSOM. ``uri`` is deprecated and still available but the constructor parameter is names ``namespaceURI`` now.
+    + **API CHANGE**: ``CSSNamespacerule.uri`` is renamed to ``CSSNamespaceRule.namespaceURI`` which is defined is CSSOM. ``uri`` is deprecated and still available but the constructor parameter is named ``namespaceURI`` in any case now.

     + **API CHANGE**: As ``stylesheets.MediaQuery`` is implemented now all classes using an instance of ``stylesheets.MediaList`` are presented slightly different.
 Until now a simple list of string was given, now the list contains MediaQuery objects.

     + **API CHANGE**: ``_Property`` has been renamed to ``css.Property`` and is used in context of ``CSSStyleDeclaration`` and ``MediaQuery``.
 Attribute ``Property.value`` has been *de-deprecated* and may be used normally now (again).
 The Property constructor has only optional parameters now.

     + **API CHANGE**: Removed experimental class ``SameNamePropertyList`` which was used in ``CSSStyleDeclaration`` and also method ``CSSStyleDeclaration.getSameNamePropertyList``.
-A new method ``CSSStyleDeclaration.getProperties`` has been added which is simpler and more useful
+A new method ``CSSStyleDeclaration.getProperties()`` has been added which is simpler and more useful

     + **API CHANGE**: renamed attribute ``namespaces`` of CSSStyleSheet and Selector to ``prefixes`` as they really are the prefixes of declared namespaces